 5. Connect MySQL and Select Database

-WordPress now have enough information to proceed further.
-It will move on to connect to the MySQL server and select the database.
+WordPress now has enough information to proceed further.
+It will connect to the MySQL server and select the database.

-If WordPress is unable to connect to the database, then you will see the “Error establishing database connection” error and WordPress will quit right here.
+If WordPress cannot connect to the database, you will see the “Error establishing database connection” error, and WordPress will quit right here.

-If everything works fine, then it will move on to next steps.
+If everything works fine, then it will move on to the next steps.

 6. Load object-cache.php or wp-includes/cache.php File

-WordPress will now look for object-cache.php file.
-If it doesn’t exist, then WordPress will move on to load wp-includes/cache.php file.
+WordPress will now look for the object-cache.php file.
+If it doesn’t exist, then WordPress will move on to load the wp-includes/cache.php file.

 7. Load wp-content/sunrise.php File

-If it is a multisite network, then WordPress will now look for sunrise.php file if it exists in the wp-content folder.
+If it is a multisite network, then WordPress will look for the sunrise.php file if it exists in the wp-content folder.

 8. Load Localization Library